BIO 385 — Invertebrate Zoology

 Characteristics

-• Individuals tiny (<1 mm) but form colonies (via budding)
+• Individuals tiny (<1 mm) but always form colonies (via budding)

 • Colonies have variety of forms (encrusting, branched, etc.)